emb-riscv/specs-markdown/exceptions-and-interrupts.md

 # Exceptions and Interrupts

-Exceptions are unusual conditions occuring at run time, associated with an instruction in the current RISC-V hart.
+Exceptions are unusual conditions that occur at run time, associated with an instruction in the current RISC-V hart.

 Interrupts are events that occur asynchronously outside any of the RISC-V harts.

 ## Exceptions

 Exceptions trigger **a synchronous transfer of contro**l to an exception handler within the current hart.

 Exceptions cannot be disabled, and handlers to process them should always be installed.

 Some exceptions are **resumable**, i.e. execution can continue to the next instruction (for example the illegal instruction handler can implement a custom instruction and resume).

 Exceptions, in decreasing priority order: